BillCavanagh/Wordle-Solver/README.md

-# Small application to solve wordle puzzles or provide hints for one, development on hold to focus on other projects (I expect to start working on this again soon and to use NumPy for efficiency)
+# Small application to solve wordle puzzles or provide hints for one, development on hold to focus on other projects (I have plans to change this using NumPy for efficiency later on maybe during december)